-NDPW provides a focus around which community Water Smart[®] educators can plan news releases, do television and radio interviews, run public demonstrations, deliver public training events, and otherwise promote drowning prevention messages and events.
+NDPW provides a focus around which community Water Smart® educators can plan news releases, do television and radio interviews, run public demonstrations, deliver public training events, and otherwise promote drowning prevention messages and events.
 Many successful community events are launched with a Mayor's Proclamation of Drowning Prevention Week.

 The themes below are suggestions for how you can target your NDPW campaign and use specific messages to address trends seen in the Society's drowning reports and the data from the Drowning Prevention Research Centre.
-The key messages can be used on social media - be sure to include the #NDPW2019 and #SNPN2019 hashtags.
-See the "Social Media Hashtags" document for more information.
+The key messages can be used on social media - be sure to include the #NDPW2020 and #SNPN2020 hashtags.
+When posting or creating pictures, remember people are diverse, so try to include all people in social media pictures.